Geometric integrators for adiabatically closed simple thermodynamic systems: Preliminaries

 In standard Lagrangian mechanics, given a Lagrangian $L: \T Q \to \mathbb{R}$ is regular if and only if the $2$-form $\omega_L = - \dd \big(\Sendoadj(\dd L)\big)$ is symplectic.
 In that case, we obtain the dynamics are given by the unique vector field $\xi_L$ satisfying the equation

 where $E_L = \Delta (L) - L$, with $\Delta$ the Liouville vector field.

-The vector field $\xi_L$ above is an example of \emph{SODE} (Second Order Differential Equation), sometimes called a semispray or semigerbe.
+The vector field $\xi_L$ above is an example of \emph{SODE}, sometimes called a semispray or semigerbe.
 A SODE $\xi$ is a vector field on $\T Q$ such that its integral curves are just the tangent lifts of its projections to $\T Q$.
 Thus, in bundle coordinates $(q^i, v^i)$ on $\T Q$, a SODE reads

 for some function $\xi^i$.
 One immediately can see that the above condition is equivalent to

 Then, its integral curves $(q^i (t), v^i(t))$ satisfy the following system of differential equations

 and thereupon